bree-byte/CinemaROI-2025/project-template.md

 - Which genres actually deliver the highest ROI?
 - Which directors and actors consistently make money across multiple films?
 - Which markets are overcrowded vs. wide-open goldmines?
-- Why do some 7.0+ IMDb films flop while 6.0 horrors print cash?

 Without credible numbers, great scripts stay in development hell forever.